rajeshedayangatt/code-with-rajesh/content/getting-started-with-nodejs.md

 ### Introduction

 Node.js is a free, open-source, and cross-platform JavaScript runtime environment that allows developers to run JavaScript code outside the browser, typically on a server.
-It enables you to build fast, scalable web applications, real-time services like chat apps, and tools that can handle a large number of simultaneous requests efficiently.
-Node.js uses an event-driven, non-blocking I/O model, which makes it lightweight and efficient, perfect for data-intensive applications that need to run in real-time.
-It also comes with npm (Node Package Manager), which provides access to thousands of libraries, making development easier and faster.
+It enables you to build fast, scalable web applications, real-time services like chat apps, and tools that handle a large number of simultaneous requests efficiently.
+Node.js uses an event-driven, non-blocking I/O model, which makes it lightweight and efficient — perfect for data-intensive applications that need to run in real-time.
+It also comes with npm (Node Package Manager), providing access to thousands of libraries, making development easier and faster.

 ### Prerequisites

-To start with Node.js, you need to know basic JavaScript, including how functions, loops, and variables work.
-Since Node.js handles tasks asynchronously, understanding how things like promises and callbacks work is important.
+To follow this beginner's guide to Node.js, you should have basic knowledge of JavaScript, including functions, loops, and variables.
+Since Node.js handles tasks asynchronously, it's important to understand promises and callbacks.
 You should also be comfortable using the command line to run Node.js commands and manage files.
-Basic knowledge of how websites and servers interact (like HTTP and APIs) will help too.
-Lastly, you need to install Node.js and npm (a tool for managing packages) on your computer, which allows you to start building applications.
+Finally, basic knowledge of HTTP and APIs will help as we interact with servers.

 ---